AdobeDocs/id-service.en/help/implementation-guides/standard.md

 Options that define or identify visitors according to their authentication status (e.g., logged in, logged out).
 See [Customer IDs and Authentication States](../reference/authenticated-state.md).

-## Test and verify the Experience Platform Identity Service {#concept-644fdbef433b46ba9c0634ac95eaa680}
+## Test and verify the Experience Cloud Identity Service {#concept-644fdbef433b46ba9c0634ac95eaa680}

 These instructions, tools, and procedures help you determine if the ID service is working properly.
 These tests apply to the ID service in general and for different ID service and [!DNL Experience Cloud] solution combinations.